-Whenever you hear someone say “fuck it”, you know there has been made a decision.
-A shift in the mind that finally said enough is enough.
-“No matter the consequences, let’s fucking do it”, the mind says.
+Whenever you hear someone say “fuck it”, you know a decision has been made.
+A shift in the mind that finally made the person say “enough is enough.
+No matter the consequences, let’s fucking do it.”

 Fuck it usually means one of two things: